An Improved Solution for Restricted and Uncertain TRQ: Experimental evaluation

 The performance metrics include the preprocessing time, update time, I/O time and query time.
 Specifically, the query time is the sum of I/O and CPU time.
 The update time is the sum of the time for updating the database record (i.e., $l_r$) and the one for updating the index ${\mathscr I}_{o}$, when an object reports its new location to the database server (note: we here do not consider the network transfer time).
 In order to investigate the update time, we randomly update 100 location records, and run 10 times for each test, and then compute the average value for estimating a single location update.
-Similarly, we randomly generate 50 query ranges as the input of query, and run 10 times for each test, and then compute the average query time and I/O time for estimating a single query.
+To estimate the average I/O and query time of a single query, we randomly generate 50 query ranges, and run 10 times for each query range, and then compute the average value.
 Also, we run 10 times and compute the average value for estimating the preprocessing time.